doga/qworum-ontology/README.md

 Description of Qworum classes and the interfaces they implement:

-- Interfaces can extend zero, one, or many other interfaces.
+- A `qrmi:Interface` instance can extend zero, one, or more interface instances.
-- A Qworum class implements exactly one interface.
+- A `qrmc:Class` instance implements exactly one interface.
+- A `qrmi:Interface` instance can define properties and methods.
+A method is a `qrmi:Method` instance.
+Properties and method parameters can be JSON, RDF or a Qworum class.
+For properties and method parameters that are Qworum classes, the actual interface implementations can be indicated.
-- For their properties and method parameters, Qworum classes can indicate which actual interface implementations they are using.
+- For properties and method parameters that are `qrmc:Class` instances, a `qrmc:Class` instance can indicate which actual interface implementations they are using.

 ## Various terms